-- raise concerns or queries, using the contact details provided about the operational processes of the Scheme (contact details being provided in an annual newsletter and annual benefit statement); and - use an "Ask the Trustees" function on TPT's website, to submit a question to the Trustee and receive an individual response.
+- raise concerns or queries, using the contact details provided about the operational processes of the Trust (contact details being provided in an annual newsletter and annual benefit statement); and - use an "Ask the Trustees" function on TPT's website, to submit a question to the Trustee and receive an individual response.

-Our use of different means of communication shows that we have designed the process with the size, nature and demographic of the scheme membership in mind.
+Our use of different means of communication shows that we have designed the process with the size, nature and demographic of the Trust membership in mind.

-There are more than 264,000 scheme members, making this a very large Scheme in relative terms.
+There are c284,000 scheme members, making this a very large Trust in relative terms.
 We consider email the most effective means of obtaining member feedback.
-The dedicated email address for members to make their views known is tptenguiries@mercer.com and this is provided to members in routine communications.
+The dedicated email address for members to make their views known is type-quiries@mercer.com and this is provided to members in routine communications.

-This DC Governance Statement was approved and signed for and on behalf of the Trustee on 16 March 2021.
+This DC Governance Statement was approved and signed for and on behalf of the Trustee on 24 March 2022.